sulami/blog/content/pages/about-me.md

 I am Robin Schroer, also known as sulami.
 This is my blog, where I discuss various IT-related topics, mostly related to software development.
-I am a Linux/BSD guy and mainly write C and Python code using Vim and Git.
-I have been contributing to the Linux kernel as well as written a X11 window manager.
+I am a Linux/BSD guy and mainly write C, D and Python code using Vim and Git.
+I have been contributing to the Linux kernel as well as written a X11 window manager and I generally like experimenting with code.

 Here is some of my stuff: